Skip to main content

 By default your Convex functions are public and accessible to clients.
 Public functions may be called by malicious users in ways that cause surprising results.
 Internal functions help you mitigate this risk.
 We recommend using internal functions any time you're writing logic that should not be called from a client.

-Security Note - While internal functions help mitigate risk by reducing the public surface area of your application, always consider using argument validation and/or authentication to validate internal invariants.
+While internal functions help mitigate risk by reducing the public surface area of your application, you can still validate internal invariants using argument validation and/or authentication.

 Use cases for internal functions